-Chapter 21 of the Code of Federal Regulations governs the issuance of prescriptions and provides, among other things, that a prescription for a controlled substance “must be issued for a legitimate medical purpose by an individual practitioner acting in the usual course of his professional practice.”
+Chapter 21 of the Code of Federal Regulations governs the issuance of prescriptions.
+It provides, among other things, that a prescription for a controlled substance “must be issued for a legitimate medical purpose by an individual practitioner acting in the usual course of his professional practice.”

-A “Pill Mill” is a fake medical clinic, or front.
-It is set up for the purpose of illegally issuing prescriptions for pain killers, like Vicodin.
+A “Pill Mill” is a fake medical clinic or front.
+It is set up to issue prescriptions for painkillers, like Vicodin, illegally.
 The federal government actively investigates suspected pill mills.
-It is not unusual for the federal government to indict and prosecute individuals who are allegedly involved in pill mill clinics.
-I have defended a number of clients charged in federal court with operating pill mills.
+It is not unusual for the federal government to indict and prosecute individuals allegedly involved in pill mill clinics.
+I have defended many clients charged in federal court with operating pill mills.

 Anyone who knowingly aids a pill mill in illegally distributing controlled substances is subject to federal criminal prosecution.
 Individuals who conspire to operate a pill mill clinic are typically charged with Conspiracy to Unlawfully Distribute and Dispense Controlled Substances under 21 U.S.C.
 Section 846.
 The penalties for being involved with a pill mill can be very severe.

-There are a number of ways a person might be charged with conspiring to operate a pill mill clinic.
+A person might be charged with conspiring to operate a pill mill clinic in several ways.
 For example:

-- Where individuals without a medical license or DEA Registration allegedly pose as doctors in an effort to assist the Pill Mill clinic in its operation;
+- Where individuals without a medical license or DEA Registration allegedly pose as doctors to assist the Pill Mill clinic in its operation;

 - Where doctors allegedly prescribe controlled substances without a legitimate medical purpose and outside the scope of professional practice;